 100% of our students who seek full-time employment upon graduation are placed within six months.
 A large number of our graduates also go on to begin their graduate studies upon completion of the BSN.

 What options do you offer for graduate study?

-The School of Nursing at TCNJ currently offers master’s level programs.
-These are the Adult Nurse Practitioner, Family Nurse Practitioner, Neonatal Nurse Practitioner, Clinical Nurse Leader and an MSN in School Nursing.
+TCNJ currently offers master’s level programs.
+These are the Adult Gerontology Nurse Practitioner (Primary Care), Family Nurse Practitioner, Neonatal Nurse Practitioner, Clinical Nurse Leader and an MSN in School Nursing.

 Do you suggest students go immediately into graduate study?